 Building Skills & Enhancing Lives

-Creative Skills Factory is a non-profit organisation that aims to teach children, in Stanford and Gansbaai, social and emotional skills as a foundation for life.
-An experienced occupational therapist runs ECD (early childhood development) programs in schools and crèches with the aim for school readiness.
-With this as their objective, Creative Skills Factory also provides support for the children’s families, caregivers and teachers.
-Moreover, Creative Skills Factory goes the extra mile to achieve its objective by hosting after-school programs to enhance learning and teaching, in an educational and community-based setting.
-Local people who care about enhancing the quality of the education today’s youth receive, run Creative Skills Factory.
+Creative Skills Factory is a registered non-profit organisation that aims to teach children, in Stanford and Gansbaai, social and emotional skills as a foundation for life.
+An experienced occupational therapist runs early childhood development programmes in schools and crèches to promote school readiness.
+To reach their objective, Creative Skills Factory supports families, caregivers, and teachers.
+Moreover, Creative Skills Factory goes the extra mile by hosting after-school programmes to enhance learning and teaching in an educational and community-based setting.
+A team of local people in the community run Creative Skills Factory, and the organisation is proud to be affiliated with Star Search Overstrand, an annual talent event for young performing artists.

 Contact Details